-According to 2023 VCRP survey data, Phenyl Trimethicone has the greatest reported frequency of use; it is reported to be used in 705 formulations, 659 of which are leave-on products (Table 2).15 Diphenylsiloxy Phenyl Trimethicone is reported to be used in 275 formulations, and Diphenyl Dimethicone is reported to be used in 150 formulations (Table 3).
-All other ingredients are used in less than 37 formulations.
-The results from concentration of use surveys conducted by the Council in 2021 and 2022 indicate that Phenyl Trimethicone has the highest reported maximum concentration of use, at 59.5% in non-coloring shampoos; it also has the highest reported maximum concentration of use in leave-on formulations, at up to 24.8% (in other makeup preparations).^{16,17} Use concentration data were reported for Diphenylsiloxy Phenyl/Propyl Trimethicone in makeup bases at 5.3%, but no uses were received in the VCRP; however, it should be presumed there is at least one use in this category.
+According to 2023 VCRP survey data, Phenyl Trimethicone has the greatest reported frequency of use; it is reported to be used in 705 formulations, 659 of which are leave-on products (Table 2).16 Results from a concentration of use survey conducted by the Council in 2021 (and reported in 2022) indicate that Phenyl Trimethicone has the highest reported maximum concentration of use, at 59.5% in non-coloring shampoos; it also has the highest reported maximum concentration of use in leave-on formulations, at up to 24.8% (in other makeup preparations).17 Both frequency and maximum reported concentration of use have increased since Phenyl Trimethicone was last considered.4 As noted in the chemistry section of this report, CAS No. 70131-69-0 was erroneously associated with both polyphenylsilsesquioxane and Phenyl Trimethicone in the Dictionary (now corrected to be only associated with polyphenylsilsesquioxane therein).
+Therefore, the frequency and concentrations of use reported for Phenyl Trimethicone in this assessment may be inflated due to the possible erroneous inclusion of reporting of polyphenylsilsesquioxane under Phenyl Trimethicone.

+Diphenylsiloxy Phenyl Trimethicone is reported to be used in 275 formulations, and Diphenyl Dimethicone is reported to be used in 150 formulations (Table 3).16 All other ingredients are used in less than 37 formulations.
+Use concentration data were reported for Diphenylsiloxy Phenyl/Propyl Trimethicone in makeup bases at 5.3%, but no uses were received in the VCRP; however, it should be presumed there is at least one use in this category.18